adityasingh6256/iiitb_sipo/README.md

  cd iiitb_sipo
  makdir src
  ```
- now paste project file in src and
+ now paste project file in src(.v file) and
  Download the config.json file and place it in the iiitb_gc folder.To generate the layout, type the following commands
  ```
  cd OpenLane